 Rental income is taxed in the US at ordinary marginal rates (which range from 10 percent to 39.6 percent).
 Expenses that can be deducted against this income include mortgage interest, depreciation on the property for 27.5 years, and all other expenses that are related to the maintenance and rental of the property.
 In addition, a foreign tax credit can be claimed for Israeli income taxes paid.
 Purchase taxes paid upon acquisition of the property must be added to the cost basis of the property and depreciated over 27.5 years.
 Rental income and expenses must be reported in Schedule E of the taxpayer’s US tax return.

-Non-Israeli investors who sell their property after more than one year normally will not need to pay US long-term capital gains tax, as they can claim a foreign tax credit for Israeli appreciation tax paid on the sale.
+Non-Israeli investors who sell their home (sole property) after more than one year normally will not need to pay US long-term capital gains tax, as they can claim a foreign tax credit for Israeli appreciation tax paid on the sale.

 Tax Planning Strategies